 Detoxification is one of the most important benefits of fasting.
-A regular body process, detoxification occurs as the colon, liver, kidney, lungs, lymph glands, and skin eliminate or neutralize toxins.
+A regular body process, detoxification occurs as the colon, liver, kidney, lungs, lymph glands, and skin eliminates or neutralize toxins.
 This process speeds up during fasting as the body breaks down fats.
 Chemicals and toxins absorbed from food and the environment are stored in fat reserves and released during fasting.

 Fasting is also a healing exercise for the mind, body, and soul in more ways than one.
 At a physical level, energy and resources are diverted from the digestive system (which is constantly in overuse as we graze on food) to the immune system, and metabolic processes allowing the body to heal, rebuild, and replenish itself.
-Medical studies show that during a fast, abnormal tissue growths such as tumours become starved for nutrients and are hence more susceptible to being broken down and removed from the body.
+Medical studies show that during fast, abnormal tissue growth such as tumours become starved for nutrients and are hence more susceptible to being broken down and removed from the body.
 This re-vamped protein synthesis results in healthier cells, tissues, and organs.

 Other changes in the body during a fast include a slight decrease in core body temperature due to a decline in metabolic rate and general bodily functions.
 Blood sugar levels also drop as the body uses the reservoir of glycogen in the liver and the base metabolic rate (BMR) is reduced in order to conserve energy.
 The digestive system, which is very often overloaded, and ceaselessly put to work, also cleanses itself for more efficient digestion and nutrient absorption.
 The lining of the stomach and intestines are allowed to restore glands and muscle, and remove waste matter.